codeurjc-students/2025-QuesosBartolome/README.md

 Quesos Bartolomé is a website that manages the sales of cheeses from a small-town dairy in Aldeonte, a village in Segovia.
 The platform provides customers with a more convenient way to place their orders, while also allowing them to read reviews from other buyers and share their own feedback on the products they purchase.
 In addition, the application gives administrators tools to track cheese sales through graphs and automates the process of confirming orders and generating invoices for customers.

+It is important to note that, to date, only the functional objectives and technical objectives of the Quesos Bartolomé application have been clearly defined.
+Development has begun, but the implementation is not functional yet.
 ## Objectives
 ### Functional Objectives
 The main functional objectives of the application are: for registered users, placing orders and leaving reviews for the products they purchase; and for administrators, managing orders, controlling products, generating invoices, and analyzing sales through different charts.